Skip to main content

 In this episode – Traffic Everywhere . . .

-Recently, our commute in California has increased from a local 5-minute drive to an hour-long trip on the California freeways.
+Our commute in California has recently increased from a local 5-minute drive to an hour-long trip on the California freeways.
 This made me wonder about the extent of traffic congestion on today's roads.
-With more cars on the road than ever before, it's no wonder many of them end up stuck in traffic.
+With more cars on the road than ever, it's no wonder many end up stuck in traffic.

 Over 90% of American households own at least one car, so chances are you have been in a gridlock a few times.
 What causes traffic congestion, especially those sudden jams?
 Is traffic getting worse, and how much time do we spend in traffic?
 Here are a few facts about traffic that can help answer some of these questions.